 The Committee on Honorary Degrees is a standing committee of the Board of Trustees that makes honorand recommendations to the Board.
-The committee is composed of trustees, Bates faculty members who serve on the Faculty’s Committee on Faculty Scholarship, staff members, and students.
+The committee is composed of trustees, Bates faculty members who serve on the Faculty Scholarship and Grants Committee, staff members, and students.

 Nominations for the award of honorary degree may come from any quarter but are typically provided by the faculty, staff, students, the president of Bates, the Board of Trustees, and alumni.
 Nominations are collected throughout the year and submitted to the President’s Office for review by the committee.

 The Committee on Honorary Degrees considers a range of factors when making its recommendations.
 The committee first evaluates whether a nominee meets one or more of the criteria listed below and then considers the subsequent set of guiding principles.

 The individual should meet one or more of the following:

 - The nominee has reached an exceptional level of achievement or distinction in a field of expertise or profession, or has made a significant contribution, that is consistent with the mission and values of the college.

 - The nominee is an alum of the college and has made a significant contribution to their field or society.